llvm/mlir-www/website/content/getting_started/TestingGuide.md

 for others encountering the test for the first time.

 #### Making Tests Self-Documenting
-We can improve documentation further by clarifying what pattern is being tested, providing high-level reasoning, and consolidating shared comments.
-For
+We can improve documentation further by:
+* clarifying what pattern is being tested,
-instance:
+* providing high-level reasoning, and
+* consolidating shared comments.

+For example:

 ```mlir
 ///----------------------------------------------------------------------------------------